pcyin/sempre/DOCUMENTATION.md

 ## Special categories:

-Some special categories that you should now in order to effectively write grammars and use semantic functions:
+Some special categories that you should know in order to effectively write grammars and use semantic functions:

 - `$TOKEN`: selects a single atomic word from the utterance.
 - `$PHRASE`: selects any subsequence of tokens/words from the utterance.